foleyjohnm/RHEL8-CIS/README.md

 Caution(s)
 -------
 This role **will make changes to the system** which may have unintended concequences.
-This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.
+This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted

 This role was developed against a clean install of the Operating System.
 If you are implimenting to an existing system please review this role for any site specific changes that are needed.